laro/Cilia/README.md

     - `for i in [5, 7, 11, 13] { ... }`
     - `for word in words { ... }`

-Corresponding examples for C++, Cpp2, Carbon, Rust, Swift, Kotlin, Java, and C# are given [separately](/comparison/).
+Corresponding examples for C++, Cpp2, Carbon, Rust, Swift, Kotlin, Java, C#, and D are given [separately](/comparison/).

 ## CamelCase Style